-IAS 7.18-19
+NZ IAS 7.18-19 FRS 44.10

-a.
+- a.
 The Group has elected to present cash flows from operating activities using the indirect method.
-Alternatively, an entity may present operating cash flows using the direct method (see Appendix III).

-IFRS 7.31, 33-34, IAS 7.10-11, 43, Insights 2.3.75.
-30-60, IU 12-20 There is no specific guidance in IFRS Standards on the classification of cash flows from reverse factoring arrangements.
+Alternatively, an entity may present operating cash flows using the direct method, (see Appendix III).
+When an entity uses the direct method to present its statement of cash flows, the financial statements shall provide a reconciliation of the net cash flow from operating activities to profit (loss). - NZ IFRS 7.31, 33-34, b.
+NZ IAS 7.10-11, 43, Insights 2.3.75.
+30-60, IU 12-20 - There is no specific guidance in NZ IFRS Standards on the classification of cash flows from reverse factoring arrangements.
 However, in our view it is the nature of the activity, rather than the classification of the related item in the statement of financial position, that primarily determines the classification of the cash outflow.
 Furthermore, in our view, in determining the appropriate classification an entity should apply judgement and assess whether a single cash outflow or multiple cash flows occur for the entity.
-The Group presents a single cash outflow for the payments
+The Group presents a single cash outflow for the payments made to the factor (the bank) because it considers the payment to a supplier by the bank not to be a cash transaction of the entity.
+The Group classifies its cash outflows for payments made to the bank within operating activities because it views the principal nature of these payments as related to the purchase of goods and services.
+The Group has provided disclosure of non-cash transactions (see Note 29) and disclosure of liquidity risk arising from liabilities related to reverse factoring arrangements (see Note 32(C)(iii)).
+There may be other acceptable approaches depending on the legal form and structure of reverse factoring arrangements.